mgendarme/BriFiSeg/README.md

 # BriFiSeg
-Semantic and instance segmentation of nuclei in brightfield images Split tasks in semantic and instance segmentation scripts
+Semantic and instance segmentation of nuclei in brightfield images.

+Split tasks in semantic and instance segmentation scripts.